Zulu-Onion/JavaScript-projects/README.md

 # JavaScript-projects

-Just a collection of some JS projects.
+Collection of some minor projects